 Did you know?

-The total cost of the redevelopment of Aberdeen Art Gallery came to £36.4 million.
+£36.4 million was the total cost of the redevelopment of Aberdeen Art Gallery.

 The art gallery hosts a programme of free 10-minute talks providing informal insights into displays.